 Jose Munoz, President, and CEO, Hyundai Motor North America, said that the Hyundai Ioniq 6 will be a mid-size sedan.
 The Hyundai Ioniq 7 will be a mid-size SUV (as per U.S. classification).
-They would be comparable to the Sonata and the Santa Fe from the brand’s traditional ICE vehicle line-up.
+They would be comparable to the Sonata and the Santa Fe from its traditional ICE vehicle line-up.
 Moreover, Munoz confirmed that the Hyundai Ioniq 7 would be a three-row SUV.
-None of these revelations differ from what was speculated, but it’s nice to have confirmation as they can now be listed as facts.
+The revelations don’t differ from the speculation, but it’s nice to get the confirmation as we can now list them as facts.

 We will follow the exciting Ioniq 5 compact CUV with the stunning Ioniq 6 mid-size sedan next year and the Ioniq 7 three-row mid-size SUV in 2024, and that is just the beginning.
 Hyundai will introduce 23 battery electric vehicles worldwide by 2025.Jose Munoz, President and CEO, Hyundai Motor North America (Ioniq 5 U.S. debut)

 A report from The Korea Times (dated February 2) had suggested that the Hyundai Ioniq 7 will arrive ahead of schedule.
 According to the Korean English language paper, Hyundai plans to launch the large electric SUV in 2023.
 It had also revealed that the Ioniq 7 would likely come with SK Innovation battery packs (with pouch cells) as part of the third batch.
 Munoz’s new statement indicates that the Ioniq 7 will not be released earlier than planned.

 Ioniq 6 & 7 teased during the E-GMP presentation